1. What is a drone?

 9. What data can you capture?

 We have access to a range of sensors.
-Our work is conducted in high definition stills and video, 4k super high resolution video, infrared thermal imaging and near infrared.
+Our work is conducted in high definition stills and video, 4k super high resolution video, infrared thermal imagingm, near infrared and LIDAR.
 This supports a wide range of applications.

 10. Can you fly indoors?

 It is possible to fly indoors and it is a test of pilot skill.
-Whilst indoor flight is not restricted by the weather or the CAA regulations all flights must still be conducted safely and without endangering people or property.
+Whilst indoor flight is not restricted by the weather, the CAA regulations still apply and all flights must still be conducted safely and without endangering people or property.